baichen318/rl-explorer/README.md

 ## Evaluation requirements

-### Software requirments
+### Software requirements

 #### Python package requirements
-Currently, we do not provide docker environment.
+Currently, we do not provide a docker environment.
-So, users need to install required software packages.
+So, users need to install the required software packages.
 The software requirements are listed in `requirements.txt`.
 ```bash
 $ pip3 install -r requirements.txt